-**Please note the Special Education Department has moved to a new location: south of the District Office next to the Rowland Heights Library at the Community Day School Building, at 1928 S. Nogales Street, Rowland Heights, CA 91748.
+The Special Education Department has moved to a new location: South of the District Office next to the Rowland Heights Library at the

 Special education refers to a set of educational programs and/or services designed to meet the individual needs of exceptional individuals whose needs cannot be met in the general education school program.

 The California Education Code (Section 56031) describes Special Education as:

 "Specially designed instruction, at no cost to the parent, to meet the unique needs of individuals with

 exceptional needs, whose educational needs cannot be met with modifications of the regular instructional program, and related services at no cost to the parent, which may be needed to assist such individuals to benefit from specially designed instruction.
 Special education is an integral part of the total public education system and provides education in a manner that promotes maximum interaction between children or youth with disabilities and children, or youth who are not disabled, in a manner that is appropriate to the needs of both"